Premature Ejaculation: Causes, Symptoms & Treatments

-Ejaculation involves the release of semen from the penis.
+Ejaculation is the release of semen from the penis.
 This usually happens during an orgasm.
 A man is said to have premature ejaculation when he ejaculates faster than normal.

-Premature ejaculation has a wide prevalence.
-This means that it is common.
+Premature ejaculation is very common.
 According to the Urology Care Foundation, at least 1 in 3 men between 18 and 59 years of age have this condition.

-Premature ejaculation may also be identified by synonyms such as:
+Premature ejaculation may also be referred to as:

 - Early ejaculation